South Shields Grammar-Technical School for Boys

 Sep 1933 The new academic year starts with a newly repainted school

-Sep 1934 Westoe Headmaster: Mr TE Newby
+Sep 1934 Westoe Headmaster: Mr Thomas Edward Newby

 1934 A committee is set up to "control out-of-door behaviour and general conduct in School"